 Train fares in Japan can add up to be pretty costly when you’re travelling on shinkansen between cities, but occasionally a deal pops up offering highly discounted prices.
-While JR East has just offered two of their most coveted area passes to foreign residents, JR Kyushu is now following suit with three discounted rail passes for foreign passport holders living in Japan.
+With JR East offering two of their most coveted area passes to foreign residents, JR Kyushu is following suit with three discounted rail passes for foreign passport holders living in Japan.

 Usually, rail passes (which include shinkansen) and discounts like these are reserved for overseas tourists, i.e. those who enter Japan on a short-term visitor’s visa.
 With the steep decline in inbound tourism, however, foreign residents have become eligible for the special rates as well.

 There are now three JR Kyushu Rail Passes.
 The most comprehensive All Kyushu Area Pass will normally set you back ¥41,730 – but with this promotion, you’ll only need to spend ¥18,500 for a five-day pass.